 - Full Withdrawal Prior to Start of Semester: If a student, or their spouse, is called to duty prior to the beginning of a semester they will receive a 100% refund of all tuition and fees, including deposits and all housing and meal plan charges.
-Students may elect to have their deposits applied to a future term. - Full Withdrawal After Semester Start: Students choosing this option will receive a full refund of tuition and fees and the prorated refund of housing and meal plan costs based on residence life adjustments to the housing and meal plan dates in the university system.
-Refunds of course-specific fees will be reviewed on an individual basis. - Partial Withdrawal After Semester Start: Students who choose partial withdrawal will receive a 100% refund of tuition and fees only for those courses from which they withdraw and only if their course load drops below the minimum credits in the fee plateau, i.e., drops below 12 credits for undergraduate students.
-Refunds of course-specific fees will be reviewed on an individual basis and refund of housing and meal plan fees will be prorated based on

-- residence life adjustments to the housing and meal plan dates in the university system. - Questions about refunds should be directed to the University Business Office (Attn: Student Billing) at businessoffice@viterbo.edu.
+Students may elect to have their deposits applied to a future term. - Full Withdrawal After Semester Start: Students choosing this option will receive a full refund of tuition and fees and the prorated refund of housing and meal plan costs based on residence life adjustments to the housing and meal plan dates in the university system. - Partial Withdrawal After Semester Start: Students who choose partial withdrawal will receive a 100% refund of tuition and fees only for those courses from which they withdraw and only if their course load drops below the minimum credits in the fee plateau, i.e., drops below 12 credits for undergraduate students.
+Refund of housing and meal plan fees will be prorated based on residence life adjustments to the housing and meal plan dates in the university system. - If a military student or the military spouse of a student is called to duty, they may make arrangements with only some of the student's instructors for grades, or for incompletes that shall be completed by the student at a later date.
+If such arrangements are made, the registration for those courses shall remain intact and tuition and mandatory fees shall be assessed for those courses.
+Any course for which arrangements cannot be made for grades or incompletes shall be considered dropped and the tuition and mandatory fees for course refunded. - Questions about refunds should be directed to the University Business Office (Attn: Student Billing) at businessoffice@viterbo.edu.